Corvus: In folklore and mythology

 In Sweden, ravens are held to be the ghosts of murdered men.

 In Welsh mythology, the god Brân the Blessed – whose name means "crow" or "raven"—is associated with corvids and death; tradition holds that Bran's severed head is buried under the Tower of London, facing France—a possible genesis for the practice of keeping ravens in the Tower, said to protect the fortunes of Britain.
 In Cornish folklore, crows—magpies particularly—are associated with death and the "other world", and must be greeted respectfully.
 The origin of "counting crows" as augury is British; however, the British version rather is to "count magpies"—their black and white pied colouring alluding to the realms of the living and dead.

 In some Native American mythologies, especially those in the Pacific Northwest, the raven is seen as both the Creator of the World and, separately, a trickster god.

+According to Landnámabók, a mythological account on the discovery of Iceland, Hrafna-Flóki is supposed to have used three ravens to scout for land around 860-870 CE when he came across the island.
+Experts debate whether the account is historical or mythological.

 In medieval times, crows were thought to live abnormally long lives.
 They were also thought to be monogamous throughout their long lives.
 They were thought to predict the future, anticipate rain and reveal ambushes.
 Crows were also thought to lead flocks of storks while they crossed the sea to Asia.